ttytm/wthrr-the-weathercrab/INSTALL.md

 #### 2. Unicode symbol font

 A Unicode symbol font("emoji-font") needs to be available on the system.
-It is likely already installed if unicode characters like emojis instead are rendered correctly.
+It is likely already installed if you see emojis correctly rendered in your browser and in other applications.
-This will also allow to display unicode line characters that are used in wthrrs the daily weather graphs.
+It will also allow to display Unicode line characters that are used in wthrrs daily weather graphs.
-Noto fonts usually provide symbol- and emoji fonts.
-They are usually available via the package manager.
+Noto fonts provide support for symbol and emoji fonts and are usually available via the package manager.

 - macOS